-This can be a difficult one to judge, but very generally speaking a higher educated population will try to research the issue first and will use the digital methods to contact a council.
+This can be difficult to judge.
+Generally, higher educated people will try to research an issue first before contacting a council via digital methods.

 5. Language

 Language can be a huge barrier.
 If your information is only in English then you will be stopping a non-English speaker from accessing this information, and if your contact centre only operates in English then effectively you are offering no way for the citizen to communicate with you.